Frank D. Bean: Intellectual Contributions

-Bean's intellectual contributions span five areas.
-The first is racial/ethnic fertility.
+Immigrant fertility and demography

 The American Library Association gave a Choice award for academic distinction to his book Mexican American Fertility Patterns (with Gray Swicegood, 1985).
-This study shows that Mexican-origin women have higher birth rates because of their lower socioeconomic standing and work opportunities, not because of their cultural orientations, and that their fertility changes as they achieve higher levels of education.
-A second area in which Bean is well-known is Hispanic demography, as indicated by his 1987 book The Hispanic Population of the United States (with Marta Tienda), which was commissioned by the National Committee for Research on the 1980 Census and the Russell Sage Foundation.
-Regarded as a canonical treatment of its subject, the work provides a comprehensive portrayal of Hispanics and shows, among other things, the crucial importance of considering Hispanic national-origin and nativity groups separately in policy-relevant research.
+This study argued that Mexican-origin women have higher birth rates because of their lower socioeconomic standing and work opportunities, not because of their cultural orientations, and that their fertility changes as they achieve higher levels of education.

+Bean's 1987 book The Hispanic Population of the United States (with Marta Tienda), was commissioned by the National Committee for Research on the 1980 Census and the Russell Sage Foundation.
+The work provides a comprehensive portrayal of Hispanics and addresses the importance of considering Hispanic national-origin and nativity groups separately in policy-relevant research.

+Unauthorized Mexican migration

-A third research area is unauthorized Mexican migration.
-He co-directed a large research program at The Urban Institute and Rand Corporation on the implementation and effectiveness of the 1986 Immigration Reform and Control Act (IRCA), legislation that initiated employer penalties for hiring unauthorized workers and permitted legalization of unauthorized immigrants in the country.
-His research involved developing estimates of how IRCA affected unauthorized migration and what factors affected flows from Mexico.
+Bean co-directed a large research program at The Urban Institute and Rand Corporation on the implementation and effectiveness of the 1986 Immigration Reform and Control Act (IRCA), legislation that initiated employer penalties for hiring unauthorized workers and permitted legalization of unauthorized immigrants in the country.

+The research developed estimates of how IRCA affected unauthorized migration and factors affected flows from Mexico.
 In the mid-1990s, he led a group of U.S. and Mexican scholars seeking to improve estimates of unauthorized migration for the Mexico/U.S. Binational Migration Study, mandated by the U.S. Commission on Immigration Reform.
-The research provided what The New York Times called in a front-page story "the first authoritative estimate of the net annual flow of illegal Mexican workers into the United States."
-This work also helped to spawn adjustments for coverage error in all subsequent official and widely accepted estimates of unauthorized migration.
+The research provided what The New York Times described in a front-page story "the first authoritative estimate of the net annual flow of illegal Mexican workers into the United States."
+This work helped to spawn adjustments for coverage error in all subsequent official and widely accepted estimates of unauthorized migration.